estowe/New-Testing-Code/README.md

 ### Prerequisites

-Common sense - whatever that means
+Common sense - whatever that means?

 ## Built With

-Bash - the only real language
+Bash - the only real language!

 ## Authors